syhunt/KanaShift/docs/PhonoShift explanation.md

 ROT13 is:

--   fixed, unkeyed substitution
+-   fixed and unkeyed

 -   trivially recognizable

 -   trivially reversible

-ROT500K is:
+ROT500K2 is:

 -   **keyed**

--   **polyalphabetic** (position-dependent mapping)
+-   **polyalphabetic**

+-   nonce-hardened against keystream reuse

--   expensive to brute-force _parameters_ due to PBKDF2 cost
+-   expensive to brute-force due to PBKDF2 cost

--   optionally **verifiable** (KV/KT/KP), enabling definitive wrong-key detection
+-   optionally **verifiable**, enabling definitive wrong-key detection

 ___

 ## Practical guidance

--   Use **ROT500K** when you _must_ preserve length exactly and don’t need “wrong password” detection.
+-   Use **ROT500K2** when you must preserve length exactly and don’t need verification.

--   Use **ROT500KV** when you want a safe default that:
+-   Use **ROT500K2V** as a safe default with adaptive verification.

-    -   embeds verification

-    -   adapts to short vs long text automatically

--   Use **ROT500KT** explicitly when you want stealthy verification on token-rich text.
+-   Use **ROT500K2T** explicitly for stealthy verification on token-rich text.

--   Use **ROT500KP** explicitly when inputs are short (IDs, single words, short labels) and you still need verification.
+-   Use **ROT500K2P** explicitly for very short inputs where KT is ineffective.

 ___

 ## Security posture (what it is and isn’t)

-ROT500K is designed as **format-preserving obfuscation**, not conventional ciphertext.
-It’s optimized for human-text workflows: stable separators, readable structure, deterministic reversal, and optional verification signals.
-For high-stakes confidentiality of arbitrary data, use standard authenticated encryption; for “scramble this text but keep it text-shaped,” ROT500K is purpose-built.
+ROT500K2 is **format-preserving obfuscation**, not conventional ciphertext.
+It is optimized for human-text workflows: stable separators, readable structure, deterministic reversal, nonce-hardened keystreams, and optional verification signals.

+For high-stakes confidentiality of arbitrary data, use standard authenticated encryption.
+For “scramble this text but keep it text-shaped,” ROT500K2 is purpose-built.